etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

   * When passing the time/datetime from the client to the server, the value is passed as it is read from the database, so there is no UTC conversion.
 There are some mechanisms in the client to display the value as it comes, so there are no convesions here.
   * When receiving a value from the client, it is stored also as it comes from the client without any UTC conversion.

-You can learn more about these absolute references in the following document.

 #####  Yes/No Reference

 **YesNo** reference is used for columns accepting boolean values (yes or no).
 In the UI a checkbox is shown, when it is checked the column will take 'Y' as value, when it is not it will take 'N'.